 This is where screen size also comes into play.
-If you are looking at using four-channels you’ll want a large screen that will be able to display 4 waveforms.
+If you are looking at using four channels you’ll want a large screen that will be able to display 4 waveforms.

-If you are happy with two-channels you can be more flexible when it comes to screen size.
+If you are happy with two channels you can be more flexible when it comes to screen size.
 While bigger will still be better it is easier to assess your mix when you have to only tackle two waveforms.

 Having the ability to see upcoming drops in your music can help you adjust and plan your mixes.
 You can avoid phrase mismatches via loops and execute smooth transitions.

-Whether it’s two or four-channels make sure the screens display the information you need.
+Whether it’s two or four channels make sure the screens display the information you need.
 Having the information directly on your controller will prevent you from looking at your laptop.

 You want to get well-built gear and preferably from a well-known brand.
+Whether it is your headphones or the best 12 inch powered speakers.
 When you factor in the addition of screens there is another layer of damage you need to worry about.